Ajet-Othman/zero_day/README.md

-this is a readme file that i created from vagrant and virtualbox
+this is a readme file that i created from vagrant togetherwith virtualbox`